PietPtr/Ex-PART/docs/programming.md

 }
 ```
 In a `haskell` block arbitrary Haskell code can be added to the design.
 Each component has access to these definitions.
-Do not indent them as they are copied straight to a `Definitions.hs` file.
-Define helper functions, type and data definitions, and debug stuff here.
+Do not indent them as they are copied straight to a Haskell file.
+Define helper functions, type and data definitions, and debugging functions here.
+By default, `Data.List` and `Clash.Prelude` are available, and the extension `NumericUnderscores` is enabled.

 ```haskell
 component router() {